ermiyaeskandary/Slither.io-bot/docs/game-variables.rst

 ====================================

 The title may not be clear, but these are variables containing a list of snakes, etc..., with game unit.

 .. glossary::
     Game unit
         One of the units used by the bot.
-Please refer to 2.2.3 of the doc.
+Please refer to :ref:`different-units-section`.

 1.3.1 ``snake`` - Object
 ------------------------